sidikafirat/MyPortfoliowithReact/README.md

 This project involves developing a personal portfolio website using React.
 Users can view my projects, skills, and contact information.
 ## Features

-- **Responsive Design:** The website is fully responsive, ensuring a great user experience on desktops, tablets, and mobile devices.
+- **Responsive Design:** The website works well on computers, tablets, and phones.
 - **Interactive Project Showcase:** View a dynamic presentation of my projects with detailed descriptions and technologies used.
 - **Skills Display:** Explore a section dedicated to showcasing my technical skills and areas of expertise.
 - **Contact Options:** Get in touch through a contact form or by using the "Let's Contact" button for a more direct communication method.